Skip to main content

 This council bushland reserve at 152 Paynes Road, Ebenezer is a natural gem that will soon be accessible for visitors for the first time with exciting upgrades on the way.

 Right now, the reserve remains untouched, offering a unique opportunity for community involvement in creating a functional and interesting destination for relaxation, connection and exploration.
-Council is inviting the community to help imagine what Paynes Road Reserve could become.
-We’d love your input on features such as:
+Council invited the community to help imagine what Paynes Road Reserve could become.
+Consultation sought feedback on features such as:

 • resting points and lookout sites